MicrosoftDocs/security/operations/setup-xdr-tools.md

 6. Investigate and respond to threats
 7. Promote your evaluation to production

-This order is commonly recommended and designed to leverage the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
+This order is commonly recommended and designed to apply the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
 For example, Defender for Office 365 can be configured in less time than it takes to enroll devices in Defender for Endpoint.
-Of course, you should prioritize the components to meet your business needs, and can enable these in a different order.
+You should prioritize the components to meet your business needs, and can enabled in a different order.

 Use the following guidance to enable Microsoft 365 capabilities and integrate these with other components.